notaryproject/specifications/specs/plugin-extensibility.md

 * The interface MUST be agnostic of sequencing of steps in signature verification workflow as implemented in Notation or other implementations.
 * The interface MUST allow processing of [extended attributes](../signature-specification.md#extended-attributes) that are not part of Notary v2 [standard attributes](../signature-specification.md#standard-attributes).

+### Guidelines for Verification plugin publishers

+* Signatures which require a plugin for verification may be distributed privately (e.g. within an organization) or publicly (e.g. via a public registry).
+If the plugin publisher wants their plugin used publicly they SHOULD publish specifications for the verification logic the plugin performs and test vectors.
+This allows Notary v2 implementations to perform the same logic themselves, if they choose to.

 ### Signature Verifier

 #### Verification workflow using plugin